GSA/digitalgov.gov/content/posts/2014-03-06-open-payments-apps-help-healthcare-professionals-track-reporting-on-the-go.md

 ---
+url: /2014/03/06/open-payments-apps-help-healthcare-professionals-track-reporting-on-the-go/
 date: 2014-03-06 10:30:22 -0400
-title: 'Open Payments Apps Help Healthcare Professionals Track Reporting On The Go'
+title: Open Payments Apps Help Healthcare Professionals Track Reporting On The Go
-summary: 'The Affordable Care Act (ACA) is bringing lots of change to the traditional healthcare landscape as practitioners and healthcare companies gear up for an influx of patient demand.
+summary: The Affordable Care Act (ACA) is bringing lots of change to the traditional healthcare landscape as practitioners and healthcare companies gear up for an influx of patient demand.
 There are also changes to the way healthcare companies and doctors will track and report reimbursements.
-And not only is the healthcare changing but also are the'
+And not only is the healthcare changing but also are the
-authors: [admin]
 categories:
   - Mobile
 tag: